neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

         {
             "name": "trained_classifier",
             "type": "directory",
-            "description": "S3 location of 'classifier.pkl' which contains the trained model."
+            "description": "Contains the file 'classifier.pkl' which is the trained random forest classifier."
         }
     ],
     "containerDescriptors": [